kalpeta/ops-api/docs/runbook.md

 curl -s http://localhost:8080/actuator/metrics/http.server.requests | jq
 How to read it (intuition):

-Metrics are counters + timers.
+Metrics are counters + timers

-A Timer has COUNT / TOTAL_TIME / MAX (and often percentile histograms if enabled later).
+A Timer has: COUNT / TOTAL_TIME / MAX (and later percentiles if enabled)

-We’re using it to find endpoints that are being hit and are slow.
+We use it to find endpoints that are being hit and are slow

 Filter by URI (endpoint)
 Most useful query is: “show metrics only for one URI”.